 Memory foam can offer you that comforting hug at night because it responds to your body’s heat as well as pressure.
 Some of that heat can get trapped in the mattress which is why some sleepers find they “sleep hot” on memory foam.
 Don’t give up on your mattress just yet!
 Your sheets may be the problem.

-The three features of sheets that affect their ability to keep you cool are:
+The three features of sheets that affect their ability to keep you cool are the fabric, thread count, and weave.
+Here’s what you should know about each.

 Sure, those polyester or microfiber sheets are wrinkle-free and look nice even if you leave them in the dryer overnight, but they underperform in the temperature control department.
 For a cooler sleep, choose natural fabrics that are more breathable like: